serhan-yilmaz/PrinciplesGuide/README.md

 #### Principle of Respect

-- Always be kind, unless otherwise warranted.
-Don't be an asshole without reason.
 - Do not think or claim you are more important than others.
   Everyone is important to themselves from their perspective.
   - Be aware that your importance to others will generally be proportional to what you can contribute to their lives.
 Wish to be more important?
 Contribute more.